there's a Big Bang in the Bible, boys and girls

-Imagine that you are a scientist with the task of explaining the concepts of Space, Matter, Energy, and Time to primitive people of the earth from several thousand years ago.
+In order to do this, imagine you’re the one trying to explain it in such a way that Og and Zog can understand it.
+In fact, imagine that you are a scientist with the task of explaining the concepts of Space, Matter, Energy, and Time to primitive people of the earth from several thousand years ago.
 They have no written language, and no words for these concepts in their spoken language.
+It would be no easy task, but that is exactly what is going on here.
 What, from their environment, would you use to communicate these concepts to them?
 Go ahead.
-Answer the question in your own mind, then keep reading…
+Answer the question in your own mind, before you go on.
+You’re sitting there outside of their shitty little cave around their little fire with them cooking some mammoth meat.
+What would you use to explain Space, Matter, Energy, and Time?

 These seem to be the most reasonable metaphors for their context and understanding: